for-glory/angular-rxjs-php-laravel-with-testing/README.md

 GoReact is built using PHP 7.2 with Laravel as the web framework.
 On the front-end we use Webpack, TypeScript and angularjs.
 You are free to build your project with whatever you want, but we suggest using PHP with a Laravel backend.

-Your project should include a `README` that explains how to set it up and run it, as well as how to execute your tests.
+Your project should include a `README` that explains how to setup and run your project, as well as how to execute your tests.

 **MAKE SURE YOU TEST YOUR INSTRUCTIONS YOURSELF**.